cirving13/Cpsc354Blog/intro.md

 You are going to want to cd into the location in which you want these files to be installed, then download ghcup by running this command in the terminal:
 `curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh`

-this installs ghcup onto the computer, as well as happy and alex, in the event it does not install the latter two programs, run these commands in your terminal
+This installs ghcup onto the computer, as well as happy and alex, in the event it does not install the latter two programs, run these commands in your terminal
 `cabal install happy`and
 `cabal install alex`

-then you want to install bnfc. the way i did it was run the command
+Then you want to install bnfc. the way i did it was run the command
 `cabal install BNFC`

-but the commands:
+But the commands:
 `git clone https://github.com/BNFC/bnfc`
 `brew install make`
 Should work fine as well.